OTCommerce/otapiphpclient/README.md

 $client->getBulkSearchDecoded($parameters, $xmlParameters->getData());
 ````
 This method is similar to getBulkSearch.
-As answer you will get JsonMachine object.
+As answer, you will get JsonMachine object.
-Than you can use it in loop to parse all items.
+Then you can use it in loop to parse all items.

 ````
 $items  = $client->getBulkSearchDecoded($parameters, $xmlParameters->getData());